-This unit has three stages of HEMT transistors.
-The third stage device is a GaAs commercial transistor.
-The first and second stages devices are InP transistors, very ESD sensitive; cautions must be taken during the manipulation and operation of the unit.
-Each gate bias circuit built in the amplifier include two GaAs Schottky diodes in antiparallel ($V_F \approx 0.8 \text{ V} \ @ \ 15 \text{ K}$) which limit the gate voltages to prevent damage to the transistors.
+This unit has three stages of InP HEMT transistors, very ESD sensitive; cautions must be taken during the manipulation and operation of the unit.
+Each gate bias circuit built in the amplifier include two GaAs Schottky diodes in antiparallel ($V_F \approx 0.8 \text{ V}$ @ 15 K) which limit the gate voltages to prevent damage to the transistors.
 A 10 nF capacitor acts as a charge divider reducing the ESD impact.
 Information on ESD prevention procedures and safe unit handling and storage is provided in the "ESD and power supply leakage protection of InP HEMT cryogenic amplifiers" section.